Las Pilitas Nursery

 |Plants in production|

 Salvia Pozo Blue is very drought tolerant three foot green-gray perennial.
 A hybrid of Salvia clevelandii and Salvia leucophylla.
 It is one of our older Las Pilitas selections.
-It was named for the small, stage coach stop town of Pozo near the Santa Margarita Nursery.
+We named it for the small, stage coach stop town of Pozo near the Santa Margarita Nursery.
 Its flowering period is about 6 weeks with violet-blue flowers.
 Foliage is very fragrant like Musk Sage (Salvia clevelandii).

 Salvia 'Pozo Blue' survives and looks good on rainfall from 7"-35".
 Summer watering has not been a problem here, but may shorten the plants life.
 Salvia Pozo Blue has been stable in a heavy clay and beach sand.
 We planted some in a sandy garden in Los Osos where the salt spray burned the foliage off of most of the other plants we planted and its lovely and shows no sign of burn.
 We have been told it is better looking than Salvia 'Allen Chickering' in form and foliage.
 Flowers are similar.